Cuban Sign Language: History

 In the early 1900s, in response to oralist teachings in the deaf schools in Cuba, the old manual alphabet ("alfabeto manual Antiguo") started to become common in these schools, until it wasn't accepted later on as it interfered with oralist teachings.
 In the 1980s, this manual alphabet started being used in deaf schools.
-The manual alphabet was used to teach deaf kids to read and write in Spanish and was articulated with both hands and the face.
+The manual alphabet was used to teach deaf children to read and write in Spanish and was articulated with both hands and the face.
 This manual alphabet is no longer used for this reason, and lost its popularity, but can still be found in some LSC signs.
 In the 1990s, the Cuban Sign Language was introduced and accepted into deaf schools.
 Nowadays, the current manual alphabet is called the Dactilema.
-It is used in LSC to fingerspell concepts that don't have signs in LSC and for specific words, like dates and uncommon words.
+It is used in LSC to fingerspell concepts that do not have signs in LSC and for specific words, like dates and uncommon words.